MineX13/DonutSmp-Checker/README.md

 ## Credits

-- Inspired by MSMC & @minex00
+- Inspired by MSMC
+- Made by @minex00 AKA Minex13

 ---